Xabaril/AspNetCore.Diagnostics.HealthChecks/src/HealthChecks.Aws.Sqs/README.md

 With all of the following examples, you can additionally add the following parameters:

 - `name`: The health check name.
-Default if not specified is `aws secrets manager`.
+Default if not specified is `aws sqs`.
 - `failureStatus`: The `HealthStatus` that should be reported when the health check fails.
 Default is `HealthStatus.Unhealthy`.
 - `tags`: A list of tags that can be used to filter sets of health checks.
 - `timeout`: A `System.TimeSpan` representing the timeout of the check.